 In other notable NBA news, All-Star Carmelo Anthony is still taking his time trying to decide if he wants to leave the New York Knicks for another franchise.

 James’ departure from the Heat has created a lot of commotion for players who were considering free agency but Anthony has not been affected by his actions.

 Power forward Kevin Love of the Minnesota Timberwolves is seriously leaving his franchise to join the Cavaliers.
 Cleveland has become a hot prospect team for players during the offseason in 2014.

 Since Cleveland acquired the number one NBA draft pick Andrew Wiggins, they are not willing to let go of him for Kevin Love.
 That is the only way that the Timberwolves would be willing to depart with Love.

 After Lebron James announced his departure from the Heat, fellow teammate Chris Bosh opted to stay.
 He did not leave the heat and according to unconfirmed sources he has apparently signed a five-year $118 million dollar deal.

-He is expected to work alongside 2006 NBA Finals MVP Dwyane Wade, who will reportedly signed a new contact, Josh McRoberts and Danny Granger as the lead scorers of the team now that James has departed.
+He is expected to work alongside 2006 NBA Finals MVP Dwyane Wade, who will reportedly sign a new contact, Josh McRoberts and Danny Granger as the lead scorers of the team now that James has departed.

 The drama with the selling of the Los Angeles Clippers is still taking place.
 On July 11, 2014, it was reported that Donald Sterling will not be selling the Clippers.
 Apparently, Sterling is trying to hold onto the Clippers for retirement and tax reasons.

-This case is expected to continue until a decision can reached between Sterling and his estranged wife Shelly Sterling is co-owner of the team.
+This case is expected to continue until a decision can be reached between Sterling and his estranged wife Shelly Sterling is co-owner of the team.